IDBusinessSolutions/IDBS-developer-assessment-application/README.md

 ![enter image description here](AssessmentApplication.PNG)

-Note: you need to have java (version 8 or above) installed in your environment to run the assessment application.
+Note: you need to have java 8 or greater installed in your environment to run the assessment application.